mattg317/dashboard_example/README.md

 * Activate an Anaconda environment.

-  * **Note** attached is the `environment.yml` file of the complete environment used if needed, this will take some to create.
+  * **Note** attached is the `environment.yml` file of the complete environment used if needed, this will take some to create so not the preferred method.

   * Run `conda env create -f environment.yml`